-Example -- This employer is an ALE with 50 FTEs: 40 employees are regularly scheduled to work 30 or more hours per week and 20 employees are regularly scheduled to work 15 hours per week.
+Example: This employer is an ALE with 50 FTEs: 40 employees are regularly scheduled to work 30 or more hours per week and 20 employees are regularly scheduled to work 15 hours per week or 60 hours per calendar month.
 Each of the 40 employees is counted once and each of the 20 part-time employees is counted as a one-half employee, 15/30 or 1⁄2.
 This calculation adds 10 FTE-equivalents.
-40 FTEs + 10 FTE-equivalents =50 total FTEs.
+40 FTEs + 10 FTE-equivalents = 50 total FTEs.

-Example -- This employer is an ALE with 50 FTEs: 40 employees are regularly scheduled to work 130 or more hours per calendar month and 20 employees are regularly scheduled to work 60 hours per calendar month.
-Each of the 40 employees is counted once and each of the 20 part-time employees is counted as a one-half employee, 60/120 or 1⁄2.
-This calculation adds 10 FTE-equivalents.
-40 FTEs +10 FTE-equivalents =50 total FTEs.
+Example: This employer is NOT an ALE with 50 FTEs: 40 employees are regularly scheduled to work 130 or more hours per calendar month and 15 employees are regularly scheduled to work 60 hours per calendar month.
+Each of the 40 employees is counted once and each of the 15 part-time employees is counted as a one-half employee, 60/120 or 1⁄2.
+This calculation adds 7.5 FTE-equivalents.
+40 FTEs +7.5 FTE-equivalents =47 total FTEs.
+(Note: Because the result is not a whole number, it is rounded to the next lowest whole number, so 47 is the result.)